25.13 Inline Assembly

 25.13.3 Best Practices and Considerations

-- Encapsulation: Keep inline assembly in small functions or modules, exposing a safe API if possible.
+- Encapsulation: Keep inline assembly in small functions or modules, exposing a safe API wherever possible.

-- Platform Specifics: Inline assembly is architecture-specific; code written for x86_64 may not work on other platforms.
+- Platform Specifics: Inline assembly is architecture-dependent; code for x86_64 may not run elsewhere.

-- Documentation: Explain the rationale and assumptions behind any assembly so that future maintainers understand its safety requirements.
+- Documentation: Explain your assembly’s purpose and assumptions so maintainers understand its safety considerations.